CanonicalLtd/maas-docs/en/installconfig-networking.md

 ![networking subnets page summary][img__subnets-summary]

-The subnet summary area includes values for 'Gateway IP' and 'DNS' (nameserver), and optionally.
-'Description'.
+The subnet summary area includes values for 'Gateway IP' and 'DNS' (nameserver), and optionally, 'Description'.
 These values can be updated by first selecting the 'Edit' button, making any necessary changes, and clicking 'Save summary'.